Fair Graph Machine Learning under Adversarial Missingness Processes: Experimental Evaluation

 \subsection{Results and Analysis}

-Figure \ref{sim_data} shows the F1 score, $1 - \Delta DP$, and $1 - \Delta EQOP$ for different methods while varying their hyperparameter.
-We have generated the \textsc{simulation} graph using a stochastic block model with different assortativity coefficients, i.e., the extent to which links exist within clusters compared with across clusters.
-Learning missing sensitive values and node labels with a low assortativity coefficient is hard and graphs with assortativity $0.17$ and $0.37$ represent the scenario described in Corollary 1, therefore, the JS divergence tends to be small for independent imputation, which may result in a lack of convergence for the baselines.
-Figure $\ref{sim_data}$ shows that for assortativity $0.17$ and $0.37$, FairGNN and Debias fail to predict node labels in multiple cases.
+Figure \ref{sim_data} shows the F1 score, $1 - \Delta DP$, and $1 - \Delta EQOP$ for different methods while varying their hyperparameters.
+The \textsc{simulation} graph was generated using a stochastic block model with different assortativity coefficients, i.e., the extent to which links exist within clusters compared with across clusters.
+Learning missing sensitive values and node labels under low assortativity is hard, and graphs with assortativity $0.17$ and $0.37$ represent the scenario described in Corollary \ref{corol}, therefore, the JS divergence tends to be small for independent imputation, which may result in a lack of convergence for the baselines (FairGNN and Debias).
 As we increase the assortativity, all baselines can predict the labels, but BFtS still achieves a better fairness vs. accuracy trade-off in all cases.

 We demonstrate the accuracy vs. fairness trade-off for real datasets in Figure \ref{acc_vs_fairness}.
-For BFtS, we vary $\alpha$ and $\beta$ to generate different values of fairness and accuracy.
-For other models, we vary their respective regularizers.
 The top right corner of the plot represents high fairness and accuracy.
 Our model achieves better fairness and similar accuracy to the best baseline for the \textsc{Bail}, \textsc{NBA}, \textsc{German}, \textsc{pokec-n} and \textsc{pokec-z}.
 For all datasets, BFtS achieves a better fairness-accuracy tradeoff.